Kabir Ahmed (footballer): International career

 Kabir represented East Pakistan at the National Football Championship between 1955 and 1959.
 He captained the team in 1959 when they finished runners-up.
 He was among the six East Pakistani footballers in the Pakistan national team at the 1958 Asian Games in Tokyo, Japan and was also appointed as vice-captain.
 Before the tournament he played practice matches in Singapore and Malaysia.
 In 1959, he toured Burma and later that year also participated in the 1960 AFC Asian Cup qualifiers, in Kochi, India where he was appointed as vice-captain behind Qayyum Changezi.
 His last international tour came the following year, under a fellow East Pakistani, head coach Sheikh Shaheb Ali, as Pakistan finished in fourth place in the Merdeka Cup.
 Kabir captained Khulna Division in the National Championship from 1960 to 1963.

 Post–playing career

 In 1966, Kabir joined the East Pakistan Sports Federation.
-Kabir alongside coaches Sheikh Shaheb Ali and Rashid Chunna were in-charge of recruiting players and coaches for the East Pakistan football team from different districts.
-In 1972, he was appointed as the first ever head coach of Abahani Krira Chakra.
+Kabir, alongside coaches Sheikh Shaheb Ali and Rashid Chunna, was in-charge of recruiting players and coaches for the East Pakistan football team from different districts.
+In 1972, he was appointed the first ever head coach of Abahani Krira Chakra.

-In 1979, he joined the ad hoc committee of the Bangladesh Football Federation (BFF) and in the same year he was appointed general manager of the national team under head coach Anwar Hossain during the 1980 AFC Asian Cup qualifiers.
+In 1979, he joined the ad hoc committee of the Bangladesh Football Federation (BFF) and in the same year he was appointed general manager of the national team during 1980 AFC Asian Cup qualification.
 He also served as an assistant to Amir Jang Ghaznavi as a team organizer and scout for Dhaka Mohammedan following his retirement.
 In 2001, he received the National Sports Awards, for his contribution to the country's football.